-Compliance Workshop: University Policy 1025, Title IX, and the Violence Against Women Act

-This workshop is required for all new Virginia Tech employees.
+Compliance Workshop: University Policy 1025, Title IX, and the Violence Against Women Act This workshop is required for all new Virginia Tech employees.
 The workshop is to be completed within ninety (90) days of the beginning employment date.
-There are three options for completing this workshop: in-person: attending via WebEx; or by using an on-demand learning module.
+There are three options for completing this workshop: in-person: attending via Zoom; or by using an on-demand learning module.

-University Policy 1025; Policy on Title IX Sexual Harassment and Responsible Employee Reporting outlines the university's position on discrimination and harassment based on race, color, national origin, disability, age, gender, sexual orientation, gender identity and gender expression, veteran status or political affiliation.
-In addition, as a recipient of federal financial assistance, the university has responsibilities associated with both Title IX of the Education Amendments (1972) and the Violence Against Women Act Reauthorization (2013).
+University Policy 1025; Policy on Harassment, Discrimination, and Sexual Assault and University Policy 1026; Policy on Title IX Sexual Harassment and Responsible Employee Reporting outline the university's position on discrimination and harassment based on race, color, national origin, disability, age, gender, sexual orientation, gender identity and gender expression, veteran status or political affiliation.
+In addition, as a recipient of federal financial assistance, the university has responsibilities associated with both Title IX of the Education Amendments (1972)

+and the Violence Against Women Act Reauthorization (2013).
 These latter federal regulations are specifically concerned with sexual harassment, sexual assault, stalking, and domestic or dating violence.